yijiangh/conmech/README.md

-# conmech - a structural mechanics computation engine for construction
+# conmech - a structural analysis computation engine for construction

 **conmech** is an open-source library to provide efficient mechanics checkers for architectural construction sequencing.
 It's written in C++11 and wrapped friendly with Python via [pybind11].